Lightnet/gd_multiplayer_battle_combat/docs/multiplayer.md

 # Information:
   Keep it simple as correct logics as project game is on going build.

+  Note that doing some testing how set authority on node as it is tricky.
+Need some trial and error to know how it works.

 # Design:
   There are couple things need to be sure and sync for peer to peer but there is serer and client.